Vyasatirtha: Political influence

-The political influence of Vyasatirtha came into view after the discovery of Vasyayogicharita.
+The political influence of Vyasatirtha came into view after the discovery of Vyasayogicharita.
 The court of Vijayanagara was selective in its patronage thereby creating competition between the sectarian groups.
 Stoker contends that Vyasatirtha, cognizant of the power of Smartha and the Sri Vaishnava Brahmins in the court, targeted them through his polemical works.
 Though his works targeted the philosophy of Ramanuja, Vyasatirtha maintained a cordial relationship towards the Sri Vaishnavites, often donating land and money to their temples.

 In his role as a diplomat, he interacted with a variety of people including tribal leaders, foreign dignitaries and emissaries from the North India.
 By establishing mathas and shrines across the subcontinent, patronizing large scale irrigation projects at strategic locations and forging productive relationship across various social groups, he not only furthered the reach of Vaishnavism but smoothed the integration of newly conquered or rebellious territories into the empire.
 In doing so, he exported the Madhva iconography, doctrines and rituals into the Telugu and Tamil speaking regions of the empire.
 The establishment of Madhva Mathas, apart from serving as a place of worship and community, led to fostering of economic connections as they also served centers of trade and redistribution of wealth.

 According to a legend, he isconsidered to have taken over the throne of Vijayanagara for two years on behalf of the king.